Do you want to take your career in a new direction? The Marina van Damme scholarship can help you do so!

 NB: the action plan as a whole is limited in length (max. three A4s excluding CV and appendixes).

-The plans will be assessed by a panel consisting of a previous winner of this scholarship, an external member, a female professor from the University of Twente and a University of Twente Fund Board member.
+The plans will be assessed by a panel consisting of a previous winner of this scholarship, an external member, a female researcher from the University of Twente and a University of Twente Fund Board member.

 After the panel awards the scholarship the winner may begin implementing her plan.
 The awarded amount may be declared, possibly in parts, by submitting (collective) receipts that justify the expenditure.
 The candidate can consult with the University Fund about payment of an advance, if this is necessary.